rigdev/rig/README.md

 We love additions in all forms, to make Rig even greater.

-The easiest steps are to file bug reports, gaps in documentation, etc. If you know how to improve it yourself, we encourage you to work the relevant repository and create a Pull Request.
+The easiest steps are to file bug reports, gaps in documentation, etc. If you know how to improve it yourself, we encourage you to fork the relevant repository and create a Pull Request.

 ## 📖 License